YottaDB/YDBDoc/MessageRecovery/errors.rst

 PCTYRESERVED, Attempted operation not supported on ^%Y* namespace

-All YottaDB Components Error: The ^%Y* global namespace is reserved to YottaDB and is not available to application code except as otherwise documented.
+All YottaDB Components Error: The ^%Y* global namespace is reserved for YottaDB and is not available to application code except as otherwise documented.

-Action: Map all application globals to other than ^%Y* and make sure application code references are correct.
+Action: Map all application globals somewhere other than ^%Y* and make sure that application code references are correct.

 ------------------
 PEERPIDMISMATCH